Space suit

-A space suit (or spacesuit) is an environmental suit used for protection from the harsh environment of outer space, mainly from its vacuum as a highly specialized pressure suit, but also its temperature extremes, as well as radiation and micrometeoroids.
+A space suit (or spacesuit) is an environmental suit used for protection from the harsh environment of outer space.
+It mainly protects from outer space’s vacuum, as space suits are a highly specialized pressure suit, but it also protects against temperature extremes, as well as radiation and micrometeoroids.
 Basic space suits are worn as a safety precaution inside spacecrafts in case of loss of cabin pressure.
-For extravehicular activity (EVA) more complex space suits are worn, featuring a portable life support system.
+For extravehicular activity (EVA), more complex space suits are worn, featuring a portable life support system.

-Pressure suits are in general needed at low pressure environments above the Armstrong limit, at around 19000 m above Earth.
-Space suits augment pressure suits with complex system of equipment and environmental systems designed to keep the wearer comfortable, and to minimize the effort required to bend the limbs, resisting a soft pressure garment's natural tendency to stiffen against the vacuum.
+Pressure suits are, in general, needed at low pressure environments above the Armstrong limit, at around 19000 m above Earth.
+Space suits augment pressure suits with a complex system of equipment and environmental systems designed to keep the wearer comfortable, and to minimize the effort required to bend the limbs, resisting a soft pressure garment's natural tendency to stiffen against the vacuum.
 A self-contained oxygen supply and environmental control system is frequently employed to allow complete freedom of movement, independent of the spacecraft.

 Three types of space suits exist for different purposes: IVA (intravehicular activity), EVA (extravehicular activity), and IEVA (intra/extravehicular activity).
 IVA suits are meant to be worn inside a pressurized spacecraft, and are therefore lighter and more comfortable.
 IEVA suits are meant for use inside and outside the spacecraft, such as the Gemini G4C suit.
 They include more protection from the harsh conditions of space, such as protection from micrometeoroids and extreme temperature change.
 EVA suits, such as the EMU, are used outside spacecraft, for either planetary exploration or spacewalks.
 They must protect the wearer against all conditions of space, as well as provide mobility and functionality.

 The first full-pressure suits for use at extreme altitudes were designed by individual inventors as early as the 1930s.
 The first space suit worn by a human in space was the Soviet SK-1 suit worn by Yuri Gagarin in 1961.
 Since then space suits have been worn beside in Earth orbit, en-route and on the surface of the Moon.